joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ## 3. Expected Learning Outcome
+This project seeks to provide readers with a thorough understanding of networking principles associated with TF2.

-## 4. Why is User Datagram Protocol (UDP) Used and Its Trade-Offs
+## 4. User Datagram Protocol in Multiplayer Games: Benefits and Trade-Offs
 Two major connection protocols are used throughout the world; TCP and UDP.
 Many online games, streaming services, and video conferencing applications use UDP.
 Let us examine why TF2 uses UDP.
 </br>
 A major benefit of using UDP is the protocols speed.
 UDP allows data transfer in an efficient and fast manner, ensuring live applications do not suffer from extensive wait time.
 </br>
 So what are the benefits of UDP?
 UDP is notably fast, efficient, and simple.
 Using UDP allows applications to send data faster, consume less overhead, and implemented in a straightfoward fashion.
 </br>
-While UDP is very fast and efficient, there are a few trade-offs that exist by choosing this protocol over (Transmission Control Protocl) TCP.
+While UDP is very fast and efficient, there are a few trade-offs that exist by choosing this protocol over (Transmission Control Protocol) TCP.
 Notably, UDP can suffer from packet loss.
 This means that data arriving to the server or client is not always complete and it has the possiblity of being corrupted.
 In most cases, this is not a problem since the applications that use UDP rely on fast data transfer and the loss of data is not a major concern.
 However, this packet loss can lead to stutters and lag during gameplay.
 Thus, we introduce the topics of lag compensation and interpolation.

+## 5. Packet Loss and Reliability

+## 6. Latency vs Bandwidth vs Throughput

-## 5. What is Lag Compensation and Why is it Important?
+## 5. Lag Compensation Techniques in Multiplayer Networking

 Lag compensation is "using a snapshot from a previous players position to balance latency issues".
 This is a common strategy implemented in many online games to ensure players are on equal ground.
 A server might "rewind" a player to a previous position to balance when the server received a message about interaction with the player.

 ---
-## 6. What is Interpolation and Why is it Important?
+## 6. Interpolation Methods for Networked Player Movement

 Interpolation, as a general concept, is a mathematical estimation of some set of datas corresponding function.
 This is extremely useful for smoothing data, analyzing trends, and creating continuous data.
 This is an important mathematical topic for online video games, since the use of UDP often results in the loss of packets.
 Thus, the usage of interpolation allows game servers to estimate a players next position based on prior data.
 </br>